-- Treatments using biologics (PRP, stem cells, and stem cell therapy in the form of bone marrow aspirate or bone marrow derived stem cell therapy are among these treatments) aim to restore the normal properties of the native tendon and reduce the risk of re-rupture and maximize tendon function.
+- Treatments using biologics (PRP, stem cells, and stem cell therapy in the form of umbilical cord stem cells or bone marrow aspirate or bone marrow derived stem cell therapy are among these treatments) aim to restore the normal properties of the native tendon and reduce the risk of re-rupture and maximize tendon function.

 - In the early phase of ruptured Achilles tendon healing, PRP has been shown in animal; studies to increase early collagen production.
 Collagen being a building block of soft tissue as found in tendons.

 - Ruptured rat Achilles tendons injected with PRP after surgery show an accelerate healing and promote a better functioning scar tissue.

 - The potential benefits in humans were demonstrated in a case study of an athlete with a partial tear who received three PRP injections and no surgical intervention.
 He was able to return to playing in a full basketball game just 75 days after the injury and remained without complications 18 months later .